theMK2k/Media-Hoarder/DONE.md

 - [x] filescan: extras naming (see: "Die Üblichen Verdächtigen", "Vertigo")
   - we now derive the Extra name from the filename and assign it to the primary name
 - [x] filescan: skip IMDB metadata retrieval for Extras, i.e. filename contains " - extra"
+- [x] Remove Source Path: Do you really want to remove the source path {Path} ({MediaTypeUpper}) including all associated media?
+(This does not delete any actual files)